 Policy Statement

 Under Section 31 of Title I of the United States Housing Act of 1937, residents of federal public housing may own and keep common household pets in accordance with applicable regulations.
 The following policy sets forth requirements related to residents who wish to keep common household pets such as dogs and cats and assistance animals in their CHA public housing units.
-All residents who desire to keep a pet or assistance animal must obtain prior approval by the CHA before the pet/animal enters the unit
+All residents who desire to keep a pet or assistance animal must obtain prior approval by the CHA before the pet/animal enters the unit.

 Unless otherwise stated, this policy shall not apply to mixed-income/mixed-finance communities in which the CHA may have public housing units.
 Such units shall be governed by that mixed- income/mixed-finance community’s relevant pet and assistance animal policies, building rules, or regulations that apply.